 Should I consolidate my pensions?

-Today, the average employee holds six jobs throughout their working life.
+Today, the average employee can hold multiple jobs throughout their working life.
 As such, people are likely to hold multiple pension pots accumulated via various workplace pension schemes – and these can be easy to lose track of.

 So, people struggling to maintain multiple pots would be wise to consider consolidating all their funds into one manageable pot.
 This will certainly be easier to keep track of, whilst allowing the pot to grow to a healthy size.